 Article IV.
-The Dean of Students Judicial Board:
+The Dean of Student Code of Conduct Board

 The Student Government Association shall appoint 5 students and one alternate; the Vice President for Academic Affairs shall appoint 2 faculty members and one alternate; the Vice President of Student Affairs shall appoint 2 administrators and one alternate.
 The chair will be appointed by Student Government Association Executive Branch.